Skeesh24/serviceAPI/README.md

 ## Introduction

-In this task, I implemented the API of a server that keeps track of services and their states.
+I implemented the API of a server that keeps track of services and their states in this task.

 ## Features